tensorflow/custom-op/README.md

 #### Build with Bazel
 You can find the target for pip package in the top level `BUILD` file.
-Inside the data list of this `build_pip_pkg` target, you want to include the python library target ` //tensorflow_zero_out:zero_out_py` in addtion to the top level files.
+Inside the data list of this `build_pip_pkg` target, you want to include the python library target ` //tensorflow_zero_out:zero_out_py` in addition to the top level files.
 To build the pip package builder, run the following command in Docker container,
 ```bash
 bazel build :build_pip_pkg
 ```